marloncori/Markdown/footnote.md

 ## Important message

-May God guide you through every step you take, litle big man! [^1]
+May God guide you through every step you take, little big man! [^1]

 ## Footer